 We’ve also been witness to a growing distrust of technology and the things it can fix, including the recycling issue brought up above, and more to improve besides: Energy generation and storage technology, communications, research and development, transportation and environmental recovery.
 Technology is our second-best tool for fixing most of our problems (the first best tool being cooperation); we need to stop being afraid of how our tools can potentially be misused, and use those tools to our best advantage.
 STEM promotion must be heightened, and we must be sure to not let our children fall behind in general education.

 In the area of security, personal and otherwise, we have a serious problem: Ineffective security and identification systems daily put us all at risk, from the smallest cellphone to the stoutest door to the largest government system, because we won’t improve our systems beyond easily-copied metal keys, easily cracked passwords and easily hacked plastic cards.
 The result is multiple security steps to protect our systems, creating multiple points of confusion and frustration to get into even our simplest apps.
 Biometrics are far more workable and secure systems, capable of offering 1-point security steps as secure as (and faster than) our current 2- or 3-factor security systems, and we should be applying them to all our security and privacy needs.
-That will require us to get over our collective distrust of new technologies and techniques to do what must be done to properly secure our lives and property.
+That will require us to get over our collective distrust of new technologies and techniques (not to mention our movie-driven paranoia of thieves hacking off our fingers and poking out our eyes to get into badly-designed biometric locks) to properly secure our lives and property.

 The past year has also shown us the fragility of many of our institutions, most notably our hospital and healthcare systems, which have proven wholly inadequate to handle real emergencies like the current pandemic.
 Our unemployment and business support systems, mostly government-run, are also demonstrably inadequate for seriously adverse circumstances.
 And we’re discovering the realities of working from home, what does and doesn’t work.
 We need to commit to improving and supporting these institutions according to their present needs, and strengthen them to be able to handle the pressures of modern life.